HPE-Legobricks/cal-eStore/README.md

 ### (m) IaaS and PaaS

-Our team deployed the prototype on an
-Infrastructure as a Platform as a Service (PaaS) provider.
-The prototype is deployed on PaaS – Azure Cloud Infrastructure created by Microsoft for building, deploying, and managing applications and services through a global network of Microsoft-managed data centers.
+Our team used Microsoft Azure’s global network of managed data centers for both IaaS and PaaS.
+For IaaS, we managed our own operating system, runtimes, Virtual Machines (VMs) and container based deployments using Docker.
+For PaaS, we controlled the application and data.

 ## Testing